-Hearty and rich Jambalaya Soup recipe filled with spicy sausage, shrimp, chicken, the holy trinity (celery, onions and carrots), tomatoes, rice and bold creole seasoning.
-This Jambalaya recipe is the perfect Southern Recipe, even when it’s not Mardi Gras!
+This hearty and rich Jambalaya Soup is filled with spicy sausage, chicken, shrimp, the holy trinity (celery, onions and carrots), tomatoes, rice, and bold creole seasoning.

-How To Make The Best Jambalaya Soup
+How To Make Jambalaya Soup

 This recipe is shockingly easy, despite how it may look.
 A little browning here, a little spice there, and next thing you know your soup recipe is good to go!

 Sauté veggies: Add onion, bell pepper, celery and green onions and sauté for 4-5 minutes.
+If you already have roasted peppers you can throw them in as well.

 Add seasonings: Add the garlic, creole seasoning, oregano and thyme and sauté for 30-60 seconds.
+You can also use cajun seasoning.

 Add liquids, rice and bay leaves: Add the chicken broth, tomatoes, rice and bay leaves and simmer for 15 minutes, while stiring.